The Coast Guard rescued half a million New Yorkers from the 9/11 terror attacks

 Patton spoke with Senior Chief Petty Officer Steve Koll, the Command Senior Chief at Activities New York, and less than 24 hours later was sent back to New York.
 Patton estimated the job would take nearly 100 people days to finish.
 Koll, who had just a few dozen on hand, finished the job in less than a day.

-The Master Chief of the Coast Guard Vince Patton, reads some of the messages Thursday that have been applied to the first responder fire truck near the World Trade Center disaster site.
-Patton was visiting the site to pay respects and to visit with the Coast Guard personnel who are assisting in the recovery.
-(USCG photo by PA2 Mark Mackowiak)
+Master Chief of the Coast Guard Vince Patton reads messages applied to the first responder fire truck near the World Trade Center disaster site.
+(U.S. Coast Guard/PA2 Mark Mackowiak)

 In everything the Coast Guard did in the aftermath of 9/11, the service didn’t forget its core values of honor, respect, and devotion to duty.
 As Patton reflected on the efforts in New York, he said: “When we all rallied around honor, everything just fell into place.”